Compliance

 -

-For example, the town of Cookeville requested in early 2016 that TFSCEA come and provide training to approximately 40 of its local contractors for the sole purpose of learning IECC requirements.
+The town of Cookeville requested in early 2016 that TFSCEA come and provide training to approximately 40 of its local contractors for the sole purpose of learning IECC requirements.
 In February 2016, the East TN Building Officials Association asked TFSCEA to hold IECC training for approximately 130 inspectors and building officials in their region to help their inspectors understand and implement IECC testing requirements.
 As interest in IECC adoption and enforcement increases, TFSCEA will create more IECC courses throughout the state to move out of “introductory” training and into more “topic-specific” training.

 TFSCEA and the State Fire Marshal’s Office have also been exploring implementation of a comprehensive program to incorporate “distance learning,” which will change the way all Academy training, including IECC courses, will be offered.
 This online training will reach more individuals and small groups of officials within jurisdictions whose strict budgets have traditionally precluded travel to the TFSCEA campus.
 While more jurisdictions have adopted the 2012 IECC through the support of Academy IECC training, new inspectors joining these departments will be more easily trained in the use of the code through online course delivery.
 All students will still have access to the resources the Academy can provide to support their training.
 TFSCEA and the State Fire Marshal’s Office are optimistic about the benefit this new medium will bring to inspectors and will have a variety of online presentation methods and testing options to ensure that students of TFSCEA distance learning are properly equipped to enforce the most current and viable editions of the IECC.
 Although TFSCEA has begun to offer several of its courses through this “distance learning” medium, the Academy does not currently offer IECC training through an online portal.